 Unsolved homicide now believed to be suicide

 Oct.
-13—Santa Fe police have determined the unsolved shooting death of Juan Emmanuel Vazquez-Salas was a suicide.
+14—Santa Fe police have determined the shooting death in June of 19-year-old Juan Emmanuel Vazquez-Salas outside Las Palomas Apartments on Hopewell Street, previously classified as an unsolved homicide, likely was a suicide — though no firearm was found at the scene.

 Capt.
-Aaron Ortiz said Thursday that while the department initially thought Vazquez-Salas was a homicide victim, evidence found in the months since the 19-year-old's death has made them believe otherwise.
+Aaron Ortiz said Thursday that while the department initially thought Vazquez-Salas was fatally shot by someone else, evidence found in the months since his death has made them believe otherwise.

 "Detectives uncovered a lot of evidence based off of his cellphone ... that revealed that he was sending suicidal threats to his girlfriend," Ortiz said.
 "Included in those threats [was] a picture of a handgun."

-Vazquez-Salas was found dead with a gunshot wound at about 5 a.m. on June 4 in the parking lot of the Las Palomas Apartments at 2001 Hopewell St. Ortiz said police could not locate a weapon at the scene.
+Vazquez-Salas was found dead with a gunshot wound around 5 a.m.
+June 4 in the parking lot of Las Palomas Apartments at 2001 Hopewell St. with what initially was described as a head injury.

+The young man's body was taken to the state Office of the Medical Investigator to determine the cause and manner of his death, which was declared a homicide.

 Ortiz added police think someone stole the gun from the scene after Vazquez-Salas' death.